cloud-gov/cg-ui/README.md

 cf oauth-token
 ```

 Copy this token and set it as your `CF_API_TOKEN` in `env.local`.
-The token will have "bearer" at the beginning.
+Do not copy "bearer" at the beginning of the token.

 Note that oauth tokens expire frequently.
 To obtain a new token, just run `cf oauth-token` again and replace your previous variable value with the new one.